miklevin/MikeLev.in/_posts/2025-04-02-nixos-appimage.md

 default desktop icons for the launcher and making them findable from desktop search.

+> UPDATE: I'm ditching this solution.
+The fewer moving parts the better.
+If
+> there's a `.desktop` file in my `~/.local/share/applications]` location, it's
+> because I hand-edited it and put it there.

 ```nixos
   # First, define the script as a package
   systemd.user.services.appimage-sync = {